CAPITAL PROJECTS

 Description: The Belle Meade Together Plan identifies areas throughout the City for improvements that make areas safer for both vehicle traffic and pedestrians.
 The implementation of the traffic calming improvements will be done in phases, taking into consideration the specific characteristics about each project that may affect its construction feasibility, timeline, and cost.
 For example, some projects may require the acquisition of additional public right-of-way that must occur prior to design and construction.
 Projects will be best matched to the city’s available funding in each annual budget and the first projects selected have been determined based upon actual traffic study data and because the design and construction timeline is shorter than other projects.

-Both W. Tyne Blvd and Lynwood Blvd (in the 400 and 600 blocks) are recommended for installation of landscaped traffic islands in the middle of the roadway that will narrow the travel lanes which should result in slowing traffic.
+Both W. Tyne Drive and Lynwood Blvd (in the 400 and 600 blocks) are recommended for installation of landscaped traffic islands in the middle of the roadway that will narrow the travel lanes which should result in slowing traffic.
 Additionally, these areas would be landscaped to provide a beautification benefit and be designed for a stormwater drainage benefit to accept run-off from the road surface.

 This project is recommended by the Belle Meade Together Master Plan.

-***THIS PAGE IS STILL UNDER DEVELOPMENT***
+***THIS PAGE IS CONTINUALLY BEING UPDATED***